Python3pkg/LoKi/README.rst

 This package is for modeling the stellar kinematics of low-mass stars.

+Installation instructions and basic usage can be found on the `wiki <https://github.com/ctheissen/LoKi/wiki/>`.

 This package is registered with PyPI_.

 .. image:: https://img.shields.io/pypi/v/loki.svg